Aronnax9000/Vega816/README.md

 $00FFFA IRQ 6
 $00FFFC RESET
 ```
-Y0-Y2 are pulled low by 10K resistors, for cases in which no Vector Pull controller is installed.
+Y0-Y2 are pulled low by 10K resistors, for cases in which no Vector Pull controller is connected.
+Bypass jumpers are also provided for A1-A4, in case the 74HC283 adder and supporting logic are not installed.

 ### Details of Vector Pull address rewriting
 The W65C816 datasheet gives this table of interrupt vectors which lie between $00FFE4 and $00FFFC